davidfowl/Micronetes/README.md

 This project is broken into 2 loosely coupled components:
 - **The Micronetes CLI** - This is the orchestrator used for development and testing.
-- **The Micronetes SDK** - This adds a layer on top of the naming conventions introduced by the orchestor.
+- **The Micronetes SDK** - This adds a layer on top of the naming conventions introduced by the orchestrator.

 ## Micronetes CLI